Skip to content

 cd /var/www/html/rconfig

-# Set ownership to Apache user
+# Set ownership to the Apache user

 chown -R apache storage bootstrap/cache